2025 AMC 10A Solutions

 Solution:

 We can reach The odds are sum-free, since two odds sum to an even.
 So is since any two of those sum past Each has elements.
-Now we show you can't beat Let be the largest element of a sum-free subset.
-Pair up as A pair can't contribute both elements, or their sum would be in the set.
-There are such pairs, so the subset has at most elements.
-Thus, C is the correct answer.
+Now let be the largest element of any sum-free subset.
+For at most one member of can be chosen, because the two sum to If is even, cannot be chosen either, since it can be used twice and Thus besides there are at most chosen elements, for a total of at most Therefore the greatest possible size is Thus, C is the correct answer.

 22.

-A circle of radius is surrounded by three circles, whose radii are and all externally tangent to the inner circle and to each other, as shown.
+A circle of radius is surrounded by three circles, whose radii are and all externally tangent to the inner circle and externally tangent to each other, as shown in the diagram below.

 What is